-The vertebral column consisted of ~28 vertebrae composed of two parts.
-The lower part wrapped around the notochord.
-The upper part included a robust neural spine.
-The fish-like tail included unjointed, long and numerous lepidotrichia to increase the tail height and depth.
-The dorsal ribs were shorter in Acanthostega, the more primitive (fish-like) of the two.
+The vertebral column consisted of ~28 vertebrae, each composed of two parts.
+The lower intercentra wrapped around the notochord.
+The upper pleurocentra included a robust neural spine.
+The lepidotrichia is reduced.
+The dorsal ribs were longer and overlapped more.

 The pectoral girdle was largely coossifled.
+The cleithrum was the largest element.
 The humerus was L-shaped.
 The radius was much longer than the ulna, proportions otherwise seen only in more primitive taxa.
-Only the intermedium is identifiable in the carpus (wrist).
-There are eight digits in the manus (hand).

-The pelvis was largely coossified and relatively much larger in Ichthyostega.
+The pelvis was largely coossified and relatively much larger.
+The ilium had a dorsal and posterior process.
 The femur was hourglass-shaped.
-The knee and ankle were not suitable for much bending in Acanthostega, but more bendable in Icthyostega.
-Eight toes appear in Acanthostega, six in Ichthyostega.
+The knee and ankle were not suitable for much bending.
+Six toes appear here.